John Hynes (politician): Post-mayoralty

 After leaving office, Hynes set up a law office at 73 Tremont Street, a short distance away from the Old Boston City Hall, which had been in use during his mayoralty.

-Hynes later served as Massachusetts' Commissioner of Banks from 1963-1967 and was elected a life trustee and treasurer of Suffolk University.
+Hynes later served as Massachusetts' Commissioner of Banks from 1963 to 1967 and was elected a life trustee and treasurer of Suffolk University.

 Personal life and death

 He lived in a modest house on Druid Street in Boston's Dorchester neighborhood with his wife, Marion, and their five children.
 Of them, John "Jack" Hynes Jr. later became a longtime Boston news anchor and the father of John Hynes III, Marie "Darby" Hynes Gallagher became a special education teacher in the Boston city school system, Richard Hynes taught at Boston University, and Barry T. Hynes served on the Boston City Council, later becoming its president, and was Boston's city clerk.
 His second daughter, Nancy died in her forties due to illness.

 Hynes was known for his warm demeanor and love towards Boston's traditions, as well as for composing poetry.

 Hynes died on January 6, 1970, aged 72, at Carney Hospital in Dorchester, Boston.
-He was buried in St. Joseph Cemetary in West Roxbury and was survived by his wife and children.
+He was buried in St. Joseph Cemetery in West Roxbury and was survived by his wife and children.